tavaresb/django-singlerecord/README.md

 SingeRecord
 ===========

-This modules provide a simple abstraction that allows you to declare a Django model as a single record model (just like a singleton).
+This package provide a simple abstraction that allows you to declare a Django model as a single record model (just like a singleton).

 It's not compliant with the active record pattern but i've found myself using this approach over and over again ( for example for a settings model... ) so i've turned it into a package.